Darned99/System-for-Elevator-service/README.md

 # System-for-Elevator-service

-Project conduct basic class of elevator and bigger class of lobby / whole system for elevator with proper logic.
+Project conduct basic class of elevator and bigger class of system for elevator with proper logic.

 ## Features
+- **Elevator Management**: Individual elevators can move up, move down, and handle floor requests.
+- **System coordination**: Assigns the best elevator to handle hall calls based on distance.
+- **Buffer Management**: Maintains a queue of target floors for each elevator
+- **Dynamic Status Reporting**: Provides detailed information about each elevator's status, including current floor, direction, next target, and queued floors.

 ## Classes